Lindy Chamberlain-Creighton: Film and other adaptations

-In the 1983 Australian television movie about the case, Who Killed Baby Azaria?, Chamberlain was played by Elaine Hudson; the movie aired on Network Ten.
+In the 1983 Australian television movie about the case, The Disappearance of Azaria Chamberlain, Chamberlain was played by Elaine Hudson; the movie aired on Network Ten.
 In the 1988 film Evil Angels (released as A Cry in the Dark outside Australia and New Zealand) the role was played by Meryl Streep, whose performance received an Academy Award nomination for Best Actress in 1989.
 Miranda Otto played Chamberlain in the 2004 Australian television mini-series Through My Eyes: The Lindy Chamberlain Story, which aired on the Seven Network.

 Australian composer Moya Henderson wrote the opera Lindy to a libretto by Judith Rodriguez.
 In 1990, the Rank Strangers' recording of their song "Uluru", which supported the Chamberlains and called for compensation to be paid to them, finished in the final five of the Australian Country Music Awards in Tamworth, New South Wales.

 The line "the dingo ate my baby" or "the dingo's got my baby" was in many comedic shows in the United States, like The Simpsons, Seinfeld, and Frasier.
-The joke was usually making fun of the Australian accent, gaining a life outside of the case for most Americas.
+The joke was usually making fun of the Australian accent, gaining a life outside of the case for most Americans.

 In 2021, Australian drag queen Etcetera Etcetera portrayed Chamberlain on the Snatch Game episode of the first series of RuPaul's Drag Race Down Under.
 The performance was roundly criticised in the media and by fellow contestants for being in poor taste.